DjImene/Breakout_game/README.md

 #### Reward :
 - +2 for every
-- -1 everytime it loses the ball
+- -1 for the firt ball it loses
+- -2 for the second ball it loses
+- -3 for the third ball it loses
+- -4 for the fourth ball it loses
-- -2 in the end of a game
+- -6 in the end of a game

 #### The neural network:
 ##### 1 st case (without squeezenet):